learninglab-dev/the-resources/data/resources/people/mike-o/help.tdm173.md

 ## Audio capture

+Recording good quality audio with your smartphone is not always easy!
+The microphones themselves are not amazing, and in many instances the subject you are filming is much further away from the microphone than is ideal.
+Nevertheless, please check out the resources below to help you navigate the sometimes perilous waters of smartphone audio capture.

 * Recording intimate audio with your smartphone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gU3lZbgV7WY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>